 In addition to her own boat captain credentials (she hold a 100 ton captains license), Annie has over 25 years of experience in the food industry, is a graduate of the University of Michigan, has studied baking at the Culinary Institute of America and spent three years under the tutelage of Swiss Chef Hans Bucher.
 After working for several years as a personal chef in the private yachting industry, Anne settled in Maine with her husband Captain Jon Finger and their two daughters.
 As a family they organize sailing trips on the 120 foot wooden boat the Schooner J&E Riggin out of their home harbor of Rockland, Maine and sail passengers along the Maine coast..

-Annie is the author of two cookbooks, “At Home At Sea: Recipes from the Maine Windjammer J&E Riggin” and “Sugar & Salt: A Year at Home and At Sea (The Blue Book)”.
-She wrote a food column for Maine’s largest newspaper Portland Press Herald for 10 years and now writes a summer feature section.
+Annie is the author of three cookbooks, “At Home At Sea: Recipes from the Maine Windjammer J&E Riggin” now in its second edition and “Sugar & Salt: A Year at Home and At Sea (The Blue Book and The Orange Book).
+She was a columnist for Maine’s largest newspaper, Portland Press Herald, for 10 years.
 She has also written for Maine Food & Lifestyle and the Maine Liquor magazine.
-Annie and the J&E Riggin have been covered by the Boston Globe, Traditional Home, Women’s Day, Family Circle, Bon Appetit, Chicago Sun Times, Woman’s Day, Maine Boats, Homes & Harbors, Yankee Magazine and the Smithsonian.
+Annie and the J&E Riggin have been covered by the Boston Globe, Traditional Home, Women’s Day, Family Circle, Bon Appetit, Chicago Sun Times, Woman’s Day, Maine Boats, Homes & Harbors, Yankee Magazine, and the Smithsonian.
 In addition, Annie has made appearances on the the local NBC affiliate station WCSH’s “207” program numerous times, as well as on the Today Show, New England Cable News, the Food Network and multiple appearances on the local NBC affiliate WCSH’s 207 Show.Annie’s cooking has been recognized by Yankee Magazine as a one of the “Top 10 Places to have Dinner with a View” and as the “Best Windjammer Fare” in the Best of New England series.